 Wildlife Feeding Note

-Here is a link from Utah Wildlife about feeding deer.
+Here is a link from Utah Wildlife about feeding deer (Click Here)

 Important ARC Reminder to all HOA Members

-If you are going to do anything to the exterior of your house, the CC&Rs (available here) under Article VI Architectural Control, Section 1, require that you submit an application to the HOA.
-Along with that, any structural changes probably dictate that you get a Building Permit from the County.
-To download a copy of the “Owner’s Construction Requirements”, Click Here
+If you are going to do anything to the exterior of your house or make any additions, please refer to the CC&Rs (available here) for requirements and/or restrictions.
+Under Article VI Architectural Control, Section 1, you are required to submit an application to the HOA before performing any work.
+An addition or structural changes may require obtaining a building permit from the county.
+HOA approval of your project is required PRIOR TO obtaining a building permit.
+To download a copy of the “Owner’s Construction Requirements”, (click here)